Rushi83081/Rushi-b60/README.md

 # 🌟 Medium Version

 Hello, my name is Rushikesh Gaikwad, and I have completed my BCA from Bharati Vidyapeeth, Sangli.
-I am currently pursuing a DevOps course at CloudBlitz, Pune, where I’ve gained strong hands-on experience in Linux, AWS Cloud, and DevOps tools through multiple real-world projects.

-Throughout my training, I worked on projects such as 3-Tier Architecture Deployment, Netflix Clone, Myntra Clone, Amazon Clone, Super Mario Deployment, and deploying an Angular application on Kubernetes.
+I am currently pursuing a DevOps course at CloudBlitz, Pune, where I worked on projects such as * 3-Tier Architecture Deployment *, Netflix Clone, Myntra Clone, Amazon Clone, Super Mario Deployment, and deploying an Angular application on Kubernetes.
 These projects helped me understand how modern applications are built, deployed, automated, and monitored in production environments.